cstorey/blogue/posts/2019-08-18-unconventional-safety.md

 description: 'Paving cowpaths to avoid sharp edges'
 ---

-Thanks to discussion in my team recently, I've been thinking recently about how design conventions can help or harm safety.<!--more--> One place this comes up is in application layout, and what kinds of behaviour we put where.
+Thanks to some discussions in my team recently, I've been thinking recently about how design conventions can help or harm safety.<!--more--> One place this comes up is in application layout, and what kinds of behaviour we put where.

 To my mind, the biggest value in having conventions around service layout is to lower the cost of change.
 Let's say we have a component that listens for events from others.
 In that case, you might have a habit of putting those listeners into a file named `listener.rs`.
 If this becomes a habit, you will know to look at the listener file, instead of needing to search for it.